Robert II of Scotland: Renewed war for independence

 The first war of independence began in the reign of King John Balliol.
 His short reign was bedevilled by Edward I's insistence on his overlordship of Scotland.
-The Scottish leadership concluded that only war could release the country from the English king's continued weakening of Balliol's sovereignty and so finalised a treaty of reciprocal assistance with France in October 1295.
+The Scottish leadership, concluding that only war could end the English king’s systematic erosion of Balliol's sovereignty, finalised a treaty of reciprocal assistance with France in October 1295.
 The Scots forayed into England in March 1296 — this incursion together with the French treaty angered the English king and provoked an invasion of Scotland taking Berwick on 30 March before defeating the Scots army at Dunbar on 27 April.
 John Balliol submitted to Edward and resigned the throne to him before being sent to London as a prisoner.
 Despite this, resistance to the English led by William Wallace and Andrew Moray had emerged in the name of King John Balliol.
 On their deaths, Robert the Bruce continued to resist the English and eventually succeeded in defeating the forces of Edward II of England and gained the Scottish throne for himself.

-David Bruce, aged five, became king on 7 June 1329 after the death of his father Robert.
+David Bruce, aged five, became king on 7 June 1329 after his father's death.
 Walter the Steward had died earlier on 9 April 1327, and the orphaned eleven-year-old Robert was placed under the guardianship of his uncle, Sir James Stewart of Durrisdeer, who along with Thomas Randolph, Earl of Moray, and William Lindsey, Archdeacon of St Andrews were appointed as joint guardians of the kingdom.
-David's accession kindled the second independence war which threatened Robert's position as heir.
+David's accession kindled the second independence war, which threatened Robert's position as heir.
 In 1332 Edward Balliol, son of the deposed John Balliol, spearheaded an attack on the Bruce sovereignty with the tacit support of King Edward III of England and the explicit endorsement of "the disinherited".
 Edward Balliol's forces delivered heavy defeats on the Bruce supporters at Dupplin Moor on 11 August 1332 and again at Halidon Hill on 19 July 1333, at which the 17-year-old Robert participated.
-Robert's estates were overrun by Balliol, who granted them to David Strathbogie, titular earl of Atholl, but Robert evaded capture and gained protection at Dumbarton Castle where King David was also taking refuge.
+Robert's estates were overrun by Balliol, who granted them to David Strathbogie, titular earl of Atholl.
+Robert evaded capture and gained protection at Dumbarton Castle, where King David was also taking refuge.
 Very few other strongholds remained in Scottish hands in the winter of 1333 — only the castles of Kildrummy (held by Christina Bruce, elder sister of Robert I and wife of Andrew Murray of Bothwell), Loch Leven, Loch Doon, and Urquhart held out against Balliol forces.